 John Notz – Founding Partner, Director, CFO In 2005, John was working on an organic farm and exploring the farmers’ markets in the Bay Area, looking for an up-and-coming artisan food business.
 He loved Hodo Soy’s bold approach to soy and teamed up with Minh to expand the business.
 Prior to Hodo Soy, John worked in China, building sales and distribution for Motorola, as well as earning a championship title in a dumpling-eating contest.
 More recently, he has worked in marketing and consulting for small businesses.
 John has a BA from Dartmouth College and a MBA from Kellogg.

-Billy Bramblett – Partner, Director and Co-CEO Billy is an early pioneer in the natural foods industry and the co-founder of Wildwood Natural Foods, where he took on multiple roles including Tofu Maker, Product Development Chef and Controller.
+Billy Bramblett – Partner and Director.
+Billy is an early pioneer in the natural foods industry and the co-founder of Wildwood Natural Foods, where he took on multiple roles including Tofu Maker, Product Development Chef and Controller.
 The company was acquired by Pulmuone, USA Inc. in 2004 and he continued to have an active role until 2009.
 In addition to consulting for the natural foods industry, Billy composes and performs music with his band, BillyLove Express.
 His numerous other interests also include gardening, mountain biking, the study of number theory, and of course, cooking and creating new innovations for friends and family.

 John Scharffenberger – Partner, Director, and Chairman of the Board In addition to his work at Hodo Soy, John is a consultant to the farming and food production industries.
 His accomplished career path includes the development of companies in the wine, chocolate and forestry industries, including Scharffenberger Cellars, Scharffen Berger Chocolate Maker, and Lake Izabal Agroforestry.
 When not at The Beanery, John enjoys hiking, gardening, and taking care of his redwood forest.